United States at the 2016 Summer Paralympics: Rowing

 One pathway for qualifying for Rio involved having a boat have top eight finish at the 2015 FISA World Rowing Championships in a medal event.
-The United States qualified for the 2016 Games under this criteria in the AS Men's Single Sculls event with a fifth-place finish in a time of 04:59.510.
+The United States qualified for the 2016 Games under this criterion in the AS Men's Single Sculls event with a fifth-place finish in a time of 04:59.510.
 The United States qualified a second boat in the AS Women's Single Sculls event with an eighth-place finish in a time of 05:49.760.
 The United States qualified a third boat with a second-place finish in the LTA Mixed Coxed Four event in a time of 03:19.820.
 This was less than a second behind the gold medal-winning boat, Great Britain, who had a time of 03:19.560.

 At the US Olympic and Paralympic rowing team trials held in Sarasota, Florida in April 2016, Jacqui Kapinowski confirmed her qualification by winning the women's arms and shoulders single sculls (ASW1x) event in a time of 6 minutes 15.91 seconds, finishing ahead of second place athlete KateLynne Steinke by 15.61 seconds.